faisal-shohag/leetcode_api/Readme.md

     }
   }
 ```
-Check the `leetcode.js` file to see how the data is fetched by fetch api.
+Check the `leetcode.js` file to see how the data was fetched by fetch api.

 **By the way**